serhan-yilmaz/PrinciplesGuide/README.md

 -- Occam's razor principle, choose the simpliest explanation to believe among all possible answers

--- Don't believe your impressions are necessarily true and reflects reality.

 -- Russell's teapot

 -- Your perception is your reality, but not necessarily the objective reality.